 - 3. Permissible runoff rate based on time of concentration (t_c) for each drainage area shall be determined as follows: - a.
 In no case shall t_c of less than 5 minutes be allowed. - b.
 For sites less than or equal to 10,500 square feet a t_c of five minutes can be assumed. - c.
-Or larger areas of REDEVELOPMENT t_c shall be calculated using the Section 5000 of the Engineering Design Criteria (EDC 5000). - B. Each lot shall be drained to an abutting STREET or ALLEY, and downspouts shall not be directed in such a manner as to adversely impact adjacent properties. - C. For REDEVELOPMENT where impervious cover is increasing to 65%, the difference in the runoff between existing and post-DEVELOPMENT must be accounted for through site engineering and/or engineering solutions as described in EDC 5000, the City of Wichita/Sedgwick County Stormwater Manual as adopted by City Council June 28, 2011, in Ordinance Number O-1011-52 Water Quality Protection Zone (Stormwater Manual) or the current adopted City of Norman green stormwater infrastructure (GSI) manual.
+Or larger areas of REDEVELOPMENT t_c shall be calculated using the Section 5000 of the Engineering Design Criteria (EDC 5000). - B. Each lot shall be drained to an abutting STREET or ALLEY, and downspouts shall not be directed in such a manner as to adversely impact adjacent properties. - C. For REDEVELOPMENT where impervious cover is increasing to 65%, the difference in the runoff between existing and post-DEVELOPMENT must be accounted for through site engineering and/or engineering solutions as described in Sections 5000 and/or 7000 of the Engineering Design Criteria (EDC 5000 and/or 7000).